2022 Hamilton, Ontario, municipal election: Campaign

 Former Ontario NDP leader Andrea Horwath was the subject of considerable media speculation about a potential mayoral run for years before her resignation as party leader on the night of Ontario's 2022 provincial election.
 On 26 July, Horwath appeared across the street from Hamilton City Hall to announce she would be filing the paperwork necessary to run for mayor.
 Horwath, who served as Ward 2 city councillor from 1997 to her election to provincial parliament in 2004, told The Spectator that she would push for affordable housing, tackle problems with the city's transportation system, promote transparency at city hall, and support the LRT project.

 Solomon Ikhuiwu, a street-preacher who participated in the 2022 Freedom Convoy in downtown Ottawa, registered to run on 3 August.

 Paul Fromm, the neo-Nazi, Holocaust-denier, and white-supremacist who ran in the 2018 election registered to run for mayor on 11 August.

 On nomination day, the mayoral field expanded to nine candidates, including 2018's 4th place mayoral finisher, Jim Davis, and Michael Pattison, who finished 6th in the 2018 mayoral race and 8th in the city's 2014 mayoral race.

 In early September, Bratina held a press conference to discuss his transit priorities.
-Altering his position, Bratina announced he would not oppose the city's LRT project, but push for it to be run directly by the HSR, rather than by a public-private partnership.
+Altering his position, Bratina announced that he would not oppose the city's LRT project, but push for it to be run directly by the HSR, rather than by a public-private partnership.
 Bratina called for a review of how the HSR is operated and opposed calls to end area-rated taxation (taxation that differs based on one's home being in a formerly independent suburban community) for transit.
 Horwath and Loomis also clarified their transit positions, with Horwath agreeing that the city's LRT should be run by the HSR and operated by unionized staff, while Loomis maintained that such a decision should not be made before construction is underway.

-On 27 September, Bratina announced he had tested positive for COVID-19, forcing him to miss the HamiltonNext mayoral debate scheduled for that day.
+On 27 September, Bratina announced that he had tested positive for COVID-19, forcing him to miss the HamiltonNext mayoral debate scheduled for that day.